Drake & Josh Go Hollywood: Plot

-Meanwhile, Megan is disappointed at Drake and Josh abandoning her again and initially enjoys her free time in peace, but soon becomes concerned about them when she finds Brice's wallet in her hotel room containing the address to the warehouse.
+Meanwhile, Megan becomes concerned about her brothers' whereabouts when she finds Brice's wallet in her hotel room containing the address to the warehouse.
 The following morning, she has her limo driver take her to the warehouse, where she finds Drake and Josh tied up.
 She tries to alert the Los Angeles Police Department, but the phone connection goes out.
 Therefore, she sneaks into the warehouse and turns on two large fans, which blow around all the money.
-In all the ensuing chaos, Drake and Josh finally escape and battle the crooks in a large fight until the police come and arrest the crooks for counterfeiting money.
+In the ensuing chaos, Drake and Josh finally break free and battle the crooks until the police come and arrest the crooks for counterfeiting money.

 Megan uses some of the money she acquired from the warehouse to help her get to Denver, giving a portion as a tip to the limo driver.
-As a reward for capturing the crooks, the police offers to give Drake an escort to Sunset Studios for his TRL appearance using Tony Hawk's Viper, which Hawk's manager gives them permission to use because Hawk has three more Vipers.
+As a reward for capturing the crooks, the police offer Drake and Josh an escort to Sunset Studios for Drake's TRL appearance using Tony Hawk's Viper, which Hawk's manager gives them permission to use because Hawk has three more Vipers.
 Drake and Josh arrive at TRL just in time, where Drake performs his new song, "Hollywood Girl".

 After his performance, the producer tells Drake he will pull some strings to allow him to audition for Spin City Records in New York City.
-With success in Drake's hands and Josh finally having something to write about for his greatest adventure, Drake and Josh cruise around and enjoy LA with two girls who have become fans of Drake's music during his TRL performance.
+With success in Drake's hands and Josh finally having something to write about for his greatest adventure, Drake and Josh cruise around and enjoy L.A. with two girls who have become fans of Drake's music during his TRL performance.